MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-basics.md

 In the Teams activity handler class, there are two primary Teams activity handlers, `dispatchConversationUpdateActivity` and `onInvokeActivity`. `dispatchConversationUpdateActivity` routes all conversation update activities and `onInvokeActivity` routes all Teams invoke activities.

-To implement your logic for Teams specific activity handlers, you must override the methods in your bot as shown in the [Bot logic](#bot-logic) section.
-Define your bot logic for these handlers, then **be sure to call `next()` at the end**.
+To implement your logic for Teams specific activity handlers, you must override the methods in your bot as shown in the [bot logic](#bot-logic) section.
+Define your bot logic for these handlers, then be sure to call `next()` at the end.
 By calling `next()` you ensure that the next handler runs.

 # [Python](#tab/python)